GLOBAL MARKETS-Equities edge higher, dollar gains on last day of choppy quarter

 By David Randall

-NEW YORK, Sept 30 (Reuters) - Global equity markets inched higher and safe haven assets including the dollar gained Wednesday as rising COVID-19 cases and a chaotic U.S. presidential debate weighed on investor sentiment on the last day of a turbulent quarter.
+NEW YORK, Sept 30 (Reuters) - Global equity markets rose and safe-haven assets including the dollar inched higher Wednesday as investors weighed a rising number of COVID-19 cases and a chaotic U.S. presidential debate against better-than-expected U.S. private jobs data on the last day of a turbulent quarter.

-President Donald Trump and Democratic rival Joe Biden battled over Trump's record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate Tuesday evening marked by personal insults and Trump's repeated interruptions.
+Republican President Donald Trump and Democratic rival Joe Biden battled over Trump's record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate Tuesday night marked by personal insults and Trump's repeated interruptions of Biden.

-U.S. stock futures had nudged higher early during the debate but then retreated as Trump cast doubt on whether he would accept the election's outcome if he lost.

 "The only point worth mentioning is that the debate may have increased expectations for a contested election result," said UBS chief economist Paul Donovan.
 "Given the importance of international investors to U.S. markets, this may add volatility around the election."

-MSCI's gauge of stocks across the globe .MIWD00000PUS rose 0.26% following modest gains in Europe and mixed trading in Asia.
+MSCI's gauge of stocks across the globe .MIWD00000PUS gained 0.65% following modest gains in Europe and mixed trading in Asia.

+Better-than-expected gains in ADP's survey of private payrolls helped push U.S. equities higher.

+"The election is not the primary driver of markets right now - the level of economic reopening is," said David Bahnsen, chief investment officer at the Bahnsen Group.

-Markets globally, most of which are headed for their first monthly retreats since March's coronavirus-triggered meltdown, either deepened losses or pulled back from highs scaled after data showed China's economic recovery remains on track.
+Globally, markets - most of which are headed for their first monthly retreats since March's coronavirus-triggered meltdown - either deepened losses or pulled back from highs scaled after data showed China's economic recovery remains on track.

 MSCI's broadest index of world shares, which tracks nearly 50 countries .MIWD00000PUS, is on path for a 4% September loss.
 Overall, it is on track to close out the quarter with a 7% gain.

-The U.S. dollar =USD crept higher and is set for its best monthly gain since July 2019, while the yen rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.
+The U.S. dollar =USD crept higher and is set for its best monthly gain since July 2019, while Japan's yen JPY= rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.
 FRX/

-As the U.S. election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result will be unclear on polling day.
+As the Nov.
+3 U.S. election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result will be unclear on Election Day.

 Options trade points to a volatile November.
 Two-month dollar/yen volatility JPY2MO=, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility JPY1MO= is near record levels.

-Biden said in the closing stages of the debate he would accept defeat if he lost at the ballot box and would not claim victory prematurely.
+In the closing stages of Tuesday night's debate, Biden said he would accept defeat if he lost at the ballot box and would not claim victory prematurely.

 Trump, who has refused to commit to a peaceful transfer of power if he loses the election, repeated unfounded allegations that mail-in voting would lead to fraud.